Google heat map

 For example, you can add to your table the latitude and longitude values corresponding to a set of IP addresses using the Geolocated Latitude (mmlatitude) and Geolocated Longitude (mmlongitude) operations.

-- Select Additional tools → Charts → Maps → Google heat map from the query toolbar.
+- Click the gear icon on the toolbar and select Additional tools → Charts → Maps → Google heat map.

 - Click and drag the column headers to the corresponding fields.